alicexue/fmri-pipeline/README.md

 # fmri-pipeline

 Overview:
+- manage_flywheel_downloads.py downloads fmriprep outputs and raw BIDS from Flywheel

 - Creates *.fsf files for level 1, level 2, and level 3 analysis of fmri data.
 - Runs fsl's feat on the created *.fsf files in a slurm job array (or runs feat serially if not running on a cluster).

 Requirements:
+For downloading data from Flywheel:
+- [Flywheel CLI](https://docs.flywheel.io/display/EM/CLI+-+Installation) must be installed (and have your API key handy)
+- to export raw BIDS, you must have [Docker](https://docs.docker.com/install/#cloud) installed and running

+For running fmri analyses:
 - directory with fmriprep output named 'fmriprep'
 - func directories (with preprocessed functional files) should be under the subject folder (if there are no sessions) or under the appropriate session folder
 - anat directories (with preprocessed anatomical files) should be under each subject folder (not at the same level as the func directory if there are sessions) (which is how the output of fmriprep should be organized) (see File Structure below)